0glabs/0g-da-client/README.md

 ## Overview

-ZeroGDA is a decentralized data availability (DA) service with deep consideration in security and high throughput.
+ZeroGDA is a decentralized data availability (DA) service with deep consideration in security, scalability and decentralization.
 Users interact with ZeroGDA to submit and store their data into [ZeroG Storage](https://github.com/zero-gravity-labs/zerog-storage-client) for later retrieval.

-To dive deep into the technical details, continue reading [ZeroGDA protocol spec](docs/overview.md).
+To dive deep into the technical details, continue reading [ZeroGDA protocol spec](docs/overview.md).&#x20;

 ## API Documentation